Mull Boat Trips: Wildlife from the Waters in the Hebrides

 Thankfully, unlike other areas of the world (Taiwan comes to mind), the evolution of tourism has been a gradual process.
 We do not have the infrastructure to cope with large numbers.
 Perhaps ferry costs and hence high prices keep the hordes at bay?
 There is a saying that these islands are saved by Cal Mac fares and the midges!

 Meg: Would you say that you are a risk-taker?

 Iain: If I was a risk taker I would not have an incident-free record of 41 years carrying the public, but it would be understandable if people thought that we must be slightly unbalanced when we take them alongside Staffa on days with a big swell.
 We do not perform this operation on our first visit!

-I am probably not a natural businessman although categorised as one.
+I am probably not a natural businessman although categorized as one.
 In order to succeed in business, you have to be prepared to take some risks.
-We are lucky to have found and created a niche business which appeals to holidaymakers from all over the world.
+We are lucky to have found and created a niche business which appeals to holiday-makers from all over the world.

 Find out more about Turus Mara and Iain's wildlife cruise tours here: http://www.turusmara.com